-Autonomous vehicles should work under all weather conditions, whether sunny, rainy or stormy weather!
+Autonomous vehicles should work under all weather conditions, whether sunny, rainy, or stormy weather!
 There’s no room for failure or downtime.
 Snow, rain, fog and other weather conditions make driving difficult for humans, and it’s no different for driverless cars.
 They can block the view of lane lines that vehicle cameras use to find their way.
 Falling snow or rain can also make it difficult for laser sensors to identify obstacles.
 Radar can see through the weather, but it doesn’t show the shape of an object needed for computers to figure out what it is.
 Researchers so far haven’t figured out a way around this.
 They are working on laser sensors that use a different light beam wavelength to see through snowflakes.
-Software also is being developed so vehicles can differentiate between real obstacles and snowflakes, rain, fog, and other conditions.
+The software also is being developed so vehicles can differentiate between real obstacles and snowflakes, rain, fog, and other conditions.

 3. Traffic and human drivers

 Autonomous vehicles should ride on the highway under all traffic circumstances.
 They should be on the highway with other vehicles, and there would be lots of people at the same moment.
 When people are involved, traffic can be chaotic because individuals breach traffic laws.
 Even the most sophisticated algorithm can not forecast the messy, unexpected, and embarrassing behavior of these drivers and pedestrians.
 Computer systems may help self-driving vehicles comply with road laws, shut them, stop, slow down when a sign turns yellow and resume when a red sign becomes green.
 However, this technique can not regulate the behavior of other riders.
 Autonomous vehicles must need to cope with drivers who speed, pass even when there’s a double yellow line and drive the wrong way on a one-way street.
 In short, autonomous vehicles will have to deal with humans who don’t always play by the rules.

 4. Accident liability and insurance